 There's a lot of dissatisfaction with Clinton back in the day.

-Exactly because that was the prevailing public opinion of the time, which is not that long ago.
+Because that was the prevailing public opinion of the time, which is not that long ago.

-Doma's nineteen ninety-seven, right?
+Doma's 1997, right?

-You know, and and and if you look at the dollars in it, I mean it's three hundred and sixty thousand.
+You know, and if you look at the dollars in it, I mean, it's $360,000.

-So if Edie Windsor loses this case and she has to pay three hundred and sixty thousand, she'll be penniless, she'll qualify for Medicaid, and then, you know, in her eighties, as her health goes downhill, the government will be paying for her medical care.
+And then, you know, in her 80s, as her health goes downhill, the government will be paying for her medical care.

 One of the reasons was that he didn't want to be accused of supporting same-sex marriage.

-Yeah, but you know, uh you say that, but it's really more complicated than that because they were New York residents.
+Yeah, but you know, you say that, but it's really more complicated than that because they were New York residents.

 So New York does recognize their marriage.